 Protect Your Loved One With Thomas Law Offices

-If you believe your loved one has suffered abuse or negligent at their long-term care facility, you have the right to take legal action on their behalf.
+If you believe your loved one has suffered abuse or neglect at their long-term care facility, you have the right to take legal action on their behalf.
 Doing so could not only hold the facility accountable, but you’ll also be able to seek the compensation your family member needs to recover and find a new, safer facility.
 To learn more about filing a claim after nursing home abuse, contact Thomas Law Offices and schedule a free case evaluation with a Chicago nursing home abuse attorney.